Rochester Police release body cam video of Murray Street shooting by officer

 The video below contains the initial interaction with police leading up to the shooting.

 Police located two men walking, when one of them began to run.
 The video shows the officer shouting to the suspect to drop the gun before firing several shots.
-The suspect, who has only been identified as a man in his 40s, was pronounced dead at Strong Memorial Hospital.
+The suspect, identified Wednesday as 46-year-old Rochester resident Todd Novick, was pronounced dead at Strong Memorial Hospital.

 Police said Wednesday the gun turned out to be a replica gun.
-Chief Smith would not speculate on why the man was carrying the replica nor why he took it out when he ran.
+Chief Smith would not speculate on why Novick was carrying the replica nor why he took it out when he ran.

 WATCH: RPD edited and highlighted body cam footage